 We also recommend COVID-19 safe behaviours throughout your onboarding and predeparture training period to prevent impact on your own health, your colleagues' health and your predeparture training requirements.

-If you are COVID-19 RAT/PCR Negative, you must remain at home or your accommodation until your symptoms have resolved.
 There are numerous other respiratory viruses circulating in our community, transmission of any of these viruses can impact other expeditioners and the Australian Antarctic Program in this critical operational period.

 Mandatory COVID-19 PCR testing

 In order to minimise the chance of transmission of COVID-19 into Antarctica and the Sub-Antarctic, mandatory COVID-19 PCR testing will be performed 2 days prior to departure for all AAP participants.
 COVID-19 PCR testing will also be performed on day 2 and 5 post-departure on ships only.

 - You will be required to be in Tasmania at least 3 days prior to your departure south, to conduct at minimum, the day 2 prior to departure COVID-19 PCR testing.

 The AAD Polar Medicine Unit (PMU) will coordinate COVID-19 PCR screening during the immediate pre- departure periods.

 This will be undertaken without cost, usually with referral to Sonic Health Plus providers – you will be contacted to be advised of testing logistics

 All COVID-19 positive cases are required follow current State and Territory Public Health Orders and reporting requirements.
 They must inform the Polar Medicine unit on +61 3 6232 3293 and also their supervisor, who, if required, will complete and submit the AAD COVID-19 Notification form.